-The Ohio State University Center for Population Health and Health Disparities (CPHHD) invites applications for the Undergraduate Summer Research Internship Program.
-The 11-week program takes place from Monday, May 13 – Friday, July 26, 2013 in Columbus, OH.
-The intent of this program is to offer students experience in Community Based Participatory Research (CBPR) to better understand health disparities.
+The Ohio State University Center for Population Health and Health Disparities (CPHHD) provides funding for an Undergraduate Summer Research Internship Program to provide students experience in Community Based Participatory Research (CBPR) to better understand health disparities.
+The 12- week program takes place from Monday, May 12 – August 1, 2014 in Columbus, OH.
 Interns will be matched with a researcher and participate in ongoing Center projects.
-A stipend will be provided to interns who work the required 40 hours per week.
-Up to six internships will be awarded.
+A stipend will be provided to interns who work the required 38 hours per week.
+Up to 6 internships will be awarded.

 The objectives of this internship program are to…

 - Gain insights into the issues related to cancer prevention and control among Appalachian populations.

 - Obtain hands-on mentored research experience.

 - Become proficient in presenting scientific concepts to peers and mentors

 The following topics are being examined through Center projects: